modelica/efmi-standard.org/content/introduction.md

 The eFMI workflow presented in the previous section has been intensively tested using prototype tooling and industrial demonstrators developed throughout the EMPHYSIS research project [from which MAP eFMI originates](../about#project-history).
 This experience is proof of the pudding; the numbers speak for themselves:

  1. Test set comprising:
-    - 6 industry-driven demonstrators, summarized in the [ITEA 3 EMPHYSIS industrial demonstrator report (PDF)](/media/resources/emphysis-public-demonstrator-summary.pdf)
+    - 6 industry-driven demonstrators, summarized in the [ITEA 3 EMPHYSIS industrial demonstrator report (PDF)](/media/resources/emphysis-public-demonstrator-summary.pdf).
+For example:
+	  - Semic-active damping controller with nonlinear inverse model and nonlinear Kalman filter
+	  - Transmission model of whole drivetrain as virtual sensor
+	  - Dual-clutch transmission diagnosis virtual sensor
+	  - Powertrain Vibration Reduction controller
+	  - Advanced Emergency Braking System (AEBS) controller
     - [Modelica library](https://github.com/modelica/efmi-testcases) with 22 test cases, each with several modelling and simulation variants
-	- Requiring support for
+	- Requiring support for:
 	  - Inverse model or feedback linearization based control
 	  - Explicit and implicit integration schemes
 	  - Solving linear equation systems